spencermountain/efrt/README.md

  and [bits.js](http://stevehanov.ca/blog/index.php?id=120) by [Steve Hanov](https://twitter.com/smhanov)

  * squeeze a list of words into a very compact form
- * reduce filesize/bandwidth af
+ * reduce filesize/bandwidth a bunch
  * ensure unpacking overhead is negligible
  * word-lookups are critical-path

-By doing the fancy stuff ahead-of-time, *efrt* lets you ship much bigger word-lists to the client-side, without much hassle.
+By doing the fancy stuff ahead-of-time, **efrt** lets you ship much bigger word-lists to the client-side, without much hassle.

 ```js
 var efrt = require('efrt')